ThomasLegleu/RoboND-Follow-Me/writeup.md

 #### b- Batch Normalization

-instead of just normalizing the inputs to the network ----> normalize the inputs to layers within the network by using the mean and variance of the values in the current mini-batch.
+-instead of just normalizing the inputs to the network ----> normalize the inputs to layers within the network by using the mean and variance of the values in the current mini-batch.

-Benefits of Batch Normalization

-1- Networks train faster
-2- Allows higher learning rates
-3- Simplifies the creation of deeper networks
-4- a bit of regularization
+-Benefits of Batch Normalization: Networks train faster, Allows higher learning rates, Simplifies the creation of deeper networks, and adds a bit of regularization

-Coding Batch Normalization

-In tf.contrib.keras, batch normalization can be implemented with the following function definition:
+-Coding Batch Normalization: In tf.contrib.keras, batch normalization can be implemented with the following function definition:

 	from tensorflow.contrib.keras.python.keras import layers

 	output = layers.BatchNormalization()(input)

-#### Encoder Block Process/Code
+#### c- Encoder Block Process/Code

-   Create an encoder block that includes a separable convolution layer using the separable_conv2d_batchnorm() function.
+- Create an encoder block that includes a separable convolution layer using the separable_conv2d_batchnorm() function.

-separable_conv2d_batchnorm() function adds a batch normalization layer after the separable convolution 	layer
+- separable_conv2d_batchnorm() function adds a batch normalization layer after the separable convolution layer

-The filters parameter defines the size or depth of the output layer = 32 or 64.
+- The filters parameter defines the size or depth of the output layer = 32 or 64.

 	def encoder_block(input_layer, filters, strides):